Projamming/Extra/README.md

 In Terminal, type:
 1.	`lein repl`

-2. After the prompt user =>, type `(use 'overtone.live)` and hit Enter.
+After the prompt user =>, type:

+2. `(use 'overtone.live)` and hit Enter.
 3. `(use ‘myproj.core :reload)` + Enter.
 4. `(baz)` + Enter.

-NOTE: *baz* can be changed to whatever name you desire; remember to change it in other places as well (in the core.clj file)!
+NOTE: *baz* is the function that we are calling -- therefore, the name can change depending on our core.clj file!

 5. You should hear a sound if your file loaded correctly.
 Type `(stop)` and hit Enter to stop the sound.

-## After...
+## Part IV.
+After...
-After the installation and creation of your first project…
+After the installation and creation of your first project…for subsequent project, please note the following:

 * Part I only needs to be done the first time you install this!
 * Part II should be done every new project you start.
 Then, move on to Part III.
-* Otherwise, when you are merely making changes to your projects, in Terminal type:
+* Otherwise, when you are merely making changes to projects, in Terminal, type:
 - 1. `cd Desktop`
 - 2. `cd myproj`
 - 3. `atom src/myproj/core.clj` (and modify the file)